Restaurants in the Scottish Highlands

 - La Tortilla Asesina – Spanish Restaurant & Tapas Bar, Cafe, Delicatessen, A La Carte Menu, Weekly Salsa Night.
 Family friendly.

 - The River Cafe and Restaurant – Sitting on the banks of the River Ness, offers excellent cuisine made from fresh local ingredients.

-- Cafe 1 – famous for it’s good food, polite staff & warm welcome.
+- Cafe 1 – Famous for it’s good food, polite staff and warm welcome.

 - Aspendos – Aspendos is a modern and stylish restaurant that serves Mediterranean and Turkish food in Inverness – polite staff and great service!

-- Zizzi - Four local themes have been the inspiration behind the design of the new restaurant: the historic River Ness, boats, whiskey distilleries and Macbeth
+- Zizzi - Four local themes have been the inspiration behind the design of the new restaurant: the historic River Ness, boats, whisky distilleries and Macbeth.

 The Black Isle